-To mark Fraud Prevention Month, the British Columbia Securities Commission (BCSC) is encouraging investors to slow down and think before investing to avoid becoming the victim of a social media-based fraud.
+To mark Fraud Prevention Month, the BC Securities Commission (BCSC) is encouraging investors to slow down and think before investing to avoid becoming the victim of a social media-based fraud.

 The BCSC is growing increasingly concerned about sophisticated scams targeting people via social media and online dating sites.
 Fraudsters are using these platforms to manipulate people into establishing virtual friendships or romantic relationships and then requesting money for investment scams after building trust with the unwilling victim.
 Although the specifics of each scam may vary, many of them involve crypto assets.